AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 **Line:** lists the available DMX output lines/universes.
 The blue bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
 Click a button to show the details of that line in the right hand side of the window.
+(Only lines which are in use with patched fixtures are shown).

 The **coloured bar** at the top shows how fixtures are patched on the selected output line, using the unique colour code for each type of